|

 One tip – as you approach a taller/longer hill, switch to a higher PAS level beforehand, shift to a lower gear (which gives your effort more power), and try to hit the hill with a bit of speed.
 And heed the warning in the Ebike motor power section.

-So the Kenda Kwick Seven.5 tires are the ones I chose, as they are very good for streets and paved paths, yet can also handle being on gravel, when needed.
+So, the Kenda Kwick Seven.5 tires are the ones I chose, as they are very good for streets and paved paths, yet can also handle being on gravel, when needed.
 They are also puncture resistant!
+And I like the fact that they have reflective sidewalls for help being seen by vehicles at night.

 Although they will work, knobby tires and fat tires (4" wide) are not ideal for paved paths, as they have a much higher rolling resistance and use a lot more battery "juice".
-(My range increased by 38% by going from very knobby tires to the Kenda Kwick tires.)
-And knobby tires have poorer traction on paved trails.
+(My range increased by 38% by going from very knobby tires to the Kenda Kwick tires, both of similar widths.)
+And knobby tires have much poorer traction on paved trails.
+Most of fat tires I've see are fairly knobby.
+And any knobs on tires will wear off fairly fast if you ride most paved trails and streets.
+And they are noisier.

-On the other hand, on unpaved trails, knobby tires should offer better traction than those designed for pavement.
+On the other hand, on unpaved trails, knobby tires offer much better traction than those designed for pavement (which are "smoother" but still have some amount of tread).

-Also, fat tire bikes are designed to ride on (and/or on top of) loose material – gravel, sand, dirt, snow.
-If you’re never going to ride on those, stick with tires around 2” wide (or less).
+Also, fat tire bikes are designed to ride on (and/or on top of) loose natural material — gravel, sand, dirt, snow.
+And they absorb small bumps (such as tree roots) much better, especially if you do not have them fully inflated.
+But, if you're never going to ride on those, stick with tires around 2" wide (or a little less).
+But I should add, rides on bikes fat tires that have tread pattern that's much more designed for use on pavement instead of dirt trails, claim that fat tires feel a little more stable, but less nimble, that skinnier tires.

 Ebikes are heavier and travel at higher speeds than standard bikes, so they need better stopping power.
 Therefore, most of the ebikes out there, at least above the Walmart level, use rotors (thin disks) and pads that squeeze on these — similar to disc brakes on a car or motorcycle.
 There are two types — mechanical and hydraulic operated brakes.
 Most experts highly recommend hydraulic brakes for their stopping power, and they don't squeal like mechanical brakes do.
 Some say hydraulic brakes require more maintenance, but it's agreed they are worth it for their positive features.